sathvik-spartan/Spring-Boot-Mastery/README.md

 ---

-## Why Learn Spring Boot in 2025?
+## Why Learn Spring Boot ?

 Spring Boot remains one of the most powerful frameworks for Java developers.
-In 2025, it's essential for backend development due to:
+It's also essential for backend development due to:

 - Java’s Eternal popularity.
 - High demand for Spring Boot in enterprise systems.